CesarGarza55/OpenLauncher/README.md

 - **Custom Interface**: Utilizes PyQt5 for a modern and customizable look.
 - **Minecraft Compatibility**: Manages Minecraft versions using the minecraft_launcher_lib library.
 - **Open Source**: Easily extendable and modifiable by the community.
+- **Multiplatform**: Available for Windows and Linux operating systems.
+- **Oficial Themes**: Download and install themes to personalize your launcher.
+- **Community Themes**: Create and share custom themes with other users in the [website](https://openlauncher.totalh.net/)
+- **Theme Creator**: Design your own themes using the OpenLauncher [theme creator tool](https://openlauncher.totalh.net/create)

 ## Requirements